ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/data-analysis.md

-In summary, you must follow all of the instructions next to the `TODO` markers in the provided source code to implement a program that can correctly compute the arithmetic mean of the provided data values in the `datasummarizer/input/data.txt` file.
+In summary, you must follow all of the instructions next to the `TODO` markers in the provided source code to implement a program that can correctly compute the arithmetic mean of the provided data values in the `dataanalysis/input/data.txt` file.
 In addition to ensuring that your program is adequately documented, has the correct industry-standard format, and adheres to the industry best practices Python programming, you must implement functions that pass a provided Pytest test suite.

 If you look in the files called `test_transform.py` and `test_summarize.py` you will find the test suites for the `transform` and `summarize` modules.
-As you complete your implementation of `datasummarizer` you should run these tests, as explained in the next subsection, to confirm that your program's functions are working correctly.
+As you complete your implementation of `dataanalysis` you should run these tests, as explained in the next subsection, to confirm that your program's functions are working correctly.
 Ultimately, it is important for both your program to produce the correct output and the test suite to pass!